 President Donald Trump’s aim for the National Guard was to have between 2,000 and 4,000 troops.
 Right now, there are about 900.
 There are approximately 650 in Texas, 250 in Arizona, and 60 in New Mexico.
 California’s 400 promised soldiers would have brought the president closer to the lower end of his goal.

 California remains without the additional National Guard while Brown sits on his thumbs and waits for everyone to bow down to him.
 It’s obvious his actions are not for the good of California, but a pompous show of stubbornness as he childishly demands more power.
 Thankfully, the man is soon on is way out.
-Let’s just hope his replacement has a lot more sense.We value your comments!
-Please weigh in on our comment section below.
+Let’s just hope his replacement has a lot more sense.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com